 A group of connected electronic networks that allows computers around the world to view and exchange information.

 A necessary step to accessing the Bible Lesson as a paid subscriber.
 This involves clicking the "Log In" button, entering your credentials (email address and password), and pressing the "Enter" key or clicking “Log In”.

 Menu / Drop-down menu

 A list box that presents commands, navigation links, or download options within a browser.
-The list box appears when you click on or hover your mouse over a menu name.
+The list box appears when you click on or hover your mouse over a menu icon.
 On the Digital Edition interface, you’ll see the menu in the upper left, depicted as three stacked horizontal bars.